tindandelion/tindandelion.github.io/_drafts/programming-paradigms.md

 The order in which he considers the paradigms is also somewhat arbitrary.
 From the narrative, one could imagine that they were discovered in that order: first structured, then object-oriented, then functional.
 The reality, however, is messier.
 All these paradigms were discovered relatively at the same time, with functional programming maybe even being the first: LISP was specified in 1958, while Dijkstra's "GOTO Considered Harmful" letter came out a decade later in 1968.
 OOP, attributed to Simula language, was conceived in 1962.

 On the other hand, if we put the paradigms in the order of *mainstream adoption*, then they go in the order introduced in the book, so let's stick with the narrative Uncle Bob suggests.
+It's not a history book, after all.

 > Paradigms are ways of programming, relatively unrelated to languages.
 A paradigm tells you which programming structures to use, and when to use them.